 Pianist Diane Birr has collaborated with numerous vocalists and instrumentalists in recitals and master classes throughout the United States, and in Russia, Australia, Canada, France, Scotland, Austria, England and Norway.
 Dr. Birr has served as an official accompanist for the Music Teachers National Association’s (MTNA) national competitions, the International Double Reed Society Conference, the International Horn Society Conference and the International Trombone Festival.
-She is a frequently featured as pianist on the Cayuga Chamber Orchestra Chamber Music Series in Ithaca, NY and is currently a member of the Troica trio, which in summer 2010 performed at the International Trumpet Guild Conference in Sydney, Australia, in addition to releasing its first CD entitled Troica - music for trumpet, saxophone and piano.
-From 1998-2004 Birr served on the faculty of International Workshops, a two-week music and arts festival held in various locations around the world performing in recitals with faculty members including string bassist Francois Rabbath and violinist Eduard Melkus, as well as coaching chamber music.
+She is a frequently featured as pianist on the Cayuga Chamber Orchestra Chamber Music Series in Ithaca, NY and is currently a member of the Troica trio, which released its first CD entitled Troica - music for trumpet, saxophone and piano in 2010.
+From 1998-2004 Birr served on the faculty of International Workshops, a two-week music and arts festival held in various locations around the world, performing in recitals with faculty members, as well as coaching chamber music.

 Birr holds the Doctor of Musical Arts in Accompanying and Chamber Music from the Eastman School of Music, where she studied with Jean Barr.
-Dr. Birr maintains an active role in professional music organizations and is currently serving as MTNA's Eastern Division Director and as a member of the MTNA Board of Directors.
-Associate Professor Birr is on the faculty of the School of Music at Ithaca College, where she teaches group and private piano, as well as coaches chamber music and instructs a piano collaborative class for keyboard majors.
+Dr. Birr has been an active member of MTNA for many years, serving in several roles including NYSMTA President, MTNA Eastern Division Director and as a member of the MTNA national Board of Directors.
+Birr is Professor of Piano at Ithaca College School of Music in Ithaca, NY, where she teaches courses in collaborative piano, private piano and class piano, as well as coaches chamber music.

 Sergio Gallo - piano (Adult Piano Seminar)